History of the Junior League Baseball World Series

 Like the Little League World Series, the Junior League World Series has a storied history.
 The Junior League World Series began as a tournament for the best teams of 13-year-old players.
 It blossomed to include 14-year-olds and now attracts teams from around the globe: from Europe, the Middle East, Africa, Latin America, the Asia-Pacific region, Canada and, of course, the United States.

 To date, teams have come from 29 different states in the U.S., four Canadian provinces, Aruba, Belgium, Chinese Taipei, Curacao, Czech Republic, England, Germany, Guam, Guatemala, Indonesia, Italy, Mexico, Panama, Philippines, Poland, Puerto Rico, Russia, Saipan, Saudi Arabia, Netherlands, U.S. Virgin Islands, Ukraine and Venezuela.

 Other future stars to play in Taylor have included Chris Dingman and Steve Reinprecht, Junior League teammates in 1989 with Edmonton, Alberta, who went on to play in the National Hockey League.
-Matt Cassel (Northridge, California, 1995) is a quarterback for the Kansas City Chiefs.
+Matt Cassel (Northridge, California, 1995) is a quarterback for the Minnesota Vikings in the National Football League.
 Mark “Bo” Pelini, a member of the 1981 champions from Boardman, Ohio, went on to play safety for Ohio State University’s football team and is now head football coach at the University of Nebraska.
 Another football star was Andy Mignery (Hamilton, Ohio, 1994), former tight end at the University of Michigan.